 Transitional Arrangements for registration as public accountants

 In April 2013, transitional arrangements were announced for stakeholders impacted by changes ensuing from the introduction of the SCAQ and the CA (Singapore) designation.
 This included transitional arrangements relating to the changes in the requirements for registration as a public accountant with ACRA which would take effect on 1 Jan 2019.
-Details of these transitional arrangements can be found here.

 QUESTIONS ABOUT PROFESSIONAL EXAMINATION REQUIREMENT

 SCAQ is the national CA qualification, developed by the Singapore Accountancy Commission (SAC) and administered by the Institute of Singapore Chartered Accountants (ISCA).